nicolenwd/nicolenwd/README.md

 # About Me 👋

 Hi, I'm a graduate student in social data science.
 My coursework focuses on Natural Language Processing, Machine Learning/Deep Learning, data analysis and databases.
-I am particularly interested in the application of Data Science to healthcare, education and other social policy areas.
+I am particularly interested in the application of Data Science to social policy areas like healthcare and education.

 - 👨🏽‍💻 Working on my thesis comparing sentiment towards COVID-19 restrictions in Singapore on Facebook vs Reddit
 - 🌱 Exploring deep learning with keras, database querying with MySQL and app development with Flask